maggie44/hivehealing/blog/2021-08-26-example/index.md

 Regular blog authors can be added to `authors.yml`.

-The blog post date can be extracted from filenames, such as:
+The blog post date can be extracted from filenames.